 Each occasion speaks loudly of the closeness of God and that He is in control.
 Combined, they point to two possible destinations available to us at the end of life's journey on earth – the new Jerusalem, or the bleak and unhappy one.
 And so we have a choice – One that is determined by our acceptance or rejection of Jesus.

 There may well be several messages conveyed by the 'Wall of Fire' and 'The Spider' encounters.
 For me, these two visions have evoked connections with God’s word expressed in Isaiah 24; in particular:

 “ 4 The earth dries up and withers,

-For some understanding of what the prospects are of this
+For some understanding as to the prospects the above associations

-association of vision and scripture being realised, it is worthwhile
+of vision and scripture being realised, it is worthwhile reflecting on

-relying on, or looking to, anything for greater fulfillment than God.
-Today
+relying on, or looking to, anything for greater fulfilment than God.
+Aside

-this can apply to such things or activities as: a car, house,
+from ‘greed’, today this can apply to such things or activities as: a car, house,

-physical fitness, sport, job, social club, a yacht, good works, book collection,
+physical fitness, sport, job, social club, a yacht, good works, book

 “.. the Lord your God is a consuming fire, a jealous God.”
 Deut.
 4: 24